 Regardless of your skin type (more on that below) or texture preference, all of the moisturizers on the Best Products list meet the formulary requirements mentioned above.

-Packaging is a big deal for state-of-the-art moisturizers, and we're not talking about visual appeal (though this entices many a consumer and fashion magazine editor).
+Packaging is critical for all skincare products, but especially so for anti-aging moisturizers, and we mean beyond the visual appeal.
 Rather, we're referring to the need for opaque, non-jar packaging that demonstrates the manufacturer has made efforts to ensure the continuing potency of the key ingredients, particularly antioxidants and plant extracts, after you start using the product.

-Lastly, keep in mind that the only difference between daytime and nighttime moisturizers is that the daytime version should contain a sunscreen rated SPF 25 or greater (and include one or more of these UVA-protecting active ingredients: avobenzone, titanum dioxide, zinc oxide, Mexoryl SX, or Tinosorb).
+Lastly, keep in mind that the only difference between daytime and nighttime moisturizers is that the daytime version must contain a sunscreen rated SPF 30 or greater to qualify for our highest (Best) rating.

 Daytime Moisturizers with SPF are judged based upon whether they provide broad-spectrum sun protection, their SPF rating, potential for irritation, packaging and aesthetics.
 They must also meet the same standards as an anti-aging moisturizer—the inclusion of beneficial antioxidants or other ingredients to back up the claims of improvements in signs of aging on skin beyond what sun protection alone provides.
 For more on our criteria for rating daytime moisturizers with sunscreen, see the Daytime Moisturizers with Sunscreen section of the site.